liuzihe02/6.005/16_RecursiveDataTypes/AbstractDataTypeUsage.md

 ### Writing an ADT:

 1. **Spec.** Write specs for the operations of the datatype, including method signatures, preconditions, and postconditions.
+   - Including AF, RI, Rep Safety, constructors, fields, method signatures
+   - This usually goes into the interface
 2. **Test.** Write test cases for the ADT's operations.
    - Again, this puts pressure on the spec, may need to modify specs
 3. **Implement.** For an ADT, this part expands to: